Organizations Pay a High Price for Poor Communication Skills

 None of this is news to business executives or even to most hiring managers.
 How many job descriptions mention “strong communication skills,” in one form or another?
 But the reality is, many people won’t come to the role with the interpersonal skills required to succeed in today’s increasingly collaborative environment.
 According to a survey by Adecco, 44% of senior executives believe employees lack essential soft skills like communication, creativity, critical thinking and collaboration.

 That doesn’t mean these employees are a lost cause.
-Effective communication skills can be developed, but organizations have to start placing a priority on it.
+Effective communication skills can be developed through training programs, but organizations have to start placing a priority on it.
 And the urgency is real.
 While these so-called soft skills get the back-burner treatment, companies are paying the price — one that can quickly add up.

 The High Cost of Poor Communication Skills